CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/google-workspace/gmail/authentication/oauth/gmailoauthcertificatecredentials.md

 ## Summary

 The `GmailOAuthCertificateCredentials` data type is used to represent configuration for authentication via OAuth when establishing a connection with a mail server hosted by [Gmail][].
+For more information on how to set up a Gmail account so that this authentication mechanism can be used, see [Setting up a Gmail account for OAuth authentication][]

 | | |
 |-|-|